 GPS Coordinates:

-If the MATERIAL originates from an area beyond national jurisdiction (e.g. the High sea, Antarctica), provide the geographic location as precisely as possible and, if collected on High sea, the name of the vessel.
+If the MATERIAL originates from an area beyond national jurisdiction (e.g. the High sea, area covered by the Antarctic Treaty), provide the geographic location as precisely as possible and, if collected on High sea, the name of the vessel.

 Date of sampling in situ: